- Population: 18.4 million

-Since 2011, the war in Syria has taken well over 400,000 lives and left 13.1 million people in need of aid, including 5.6 million with acute needs.
-Over two-thirds of Syrians live in extreme poverty.
-Through programs coordinated by our teams based in Iraq and Jordan, the IRC provides emergency and long-term services to displaced families and Syrians who have stayed in their homes.
+Since 2011, the war in Syria has left 12 million people in need of aid, including 5 million with acute needs.
+The United Nations estimates that more than 400,000 people have died, while other sources place the death toll at over 500,000.
+The vast majority of Syrians live in poverty.
+Through programmes coordinated by our teams based in Iraq and Jordan, the IRC provides emergency and long-term services to displaced families and Syrians who have stayed in their homes.

 What caused the current crisis in Syria?

 Since 2011, Syrian society has been torn apart by brutal violence, creating the largest humanitarian crisis of the 21st century.
-In 2017 nearly 10,000 people are forced to leave their homes each day due to fighting.
-Millions have fled to neighbouring countries.
-As conditions worsen, many Syrians choose to risk their lives in search of safety and opportunity in Europe.
+In 2018, over 4,000 people were forced to leave their homes each day due to fighting.
+Millions have fled to neighboring countries.
+At the peak of hostilities, many Syrians chose to risk their lives in search of safety and opportunity in Europe.

 What are the main humanitarian challenges in Syria?

-Women and children are particularly vulnerable to a range of safety issues including sexual violence, child labor, and physical and mental trauma.
+6.2 million people are still displaced inside Syria and 11.7 million need emergency assistance.
+Meanwhile, 10.2 million Syrians live in areas that are affected by fighting or explosive hazards.
+Women and children are particularly vulnerable to a range of safety issues including sexual violence, early marriage, child labour, and physical and mental trauma.